Create a Vuser script in Eclipse

 LoadRunner Professional's basic IDE add-in for Eclipse enables you to create a Java Vuser script in Eclipse.
 You can begin in VuGen and then open Eclipse.
 Alternatively, you can work from start to finish in Eclipse.

-Make sure you have a supported JDK version installed on your machine, for example, JRE 7 (see the System and protocol requirements for all supported versions).
+Make sure you have a supported JDK version installed on your machine, for example, JRE 7 (see the Support Matrix for all supported versions).

 After you install it:

 - Open Eclipse and select Window > Preferences.

 - Navigate to the Java > Installed JREs node.
 If the installed version is not in the Installed JREs list, click Add and use the wizard to add its folder.
 For example, for JDK 1.7 (JRE 7): C:\Program Files\Java\jre7.

 - In the Installed JREs list, click the appropriate check box (for example, jre7) to instruct Eclipse to use this version.